webix-hub/gitbook-spreadsheet-guide/edit_cells.md

 ![Selecting Cells for Sorting](img/select_for_sorting.png)

-2) Make use of the corresponding button to sort data in either ascending or descending order:
+2) Make use of the corresponding button in the **Edit** section to sort data in either ascending or descending order:

 - Click the **Sort A to Z** button to sort data in the descending order: